wepay/wepay-ios/README.md

 + (void) setProductionClientId:(NSString *) key  sendIPandDeviceId: (BOOL) sendIPandDeviceIdflag;
 ```

-If you disable the sending of ip and device id, you don't need to add the `AdSupport.framework` to your application.
+If you disable the sending of ip and device id, you don't have to add the `AdSupport.framework` to your application.